wodenx/Bodiless-JS/packages/bodiless-organisms/doc/MainMenu.md

 ```

 ### Styling Simple Menu
 Bodiless FClasses Design API may be used to style every piece of Simple menu.
-Basic Menu layout and SubMenu behavior classes are also provided by `asSimpleMenu` for convenience.
+Basic Top Menu layout and SubMenu behavior classes are also provided by `asSimpleMenuTopNav` for convenience.
 ```js
 import { flow } from 'lodash';
 import { asEditable } from '@bodiless/components';